Real Estate Broker Programs: Get Licensed

 Is Real Estate Institute approved by the IDFPR as a pre-license school?

 Yes.
-Real Estate Institute is an approved pre-license school (#510.000158).
+Real Estate Institute is approved by the Illinois Department of Financial and Professional Regulation.
+Education Provider #515.000001.
 We offer courses that are required as prerequisites for the Leasing Agent, Broker, and Managing Broker licensing examinations.

 What makes your school different from the others?